avalcarcel9/Website/content/software/index.md

 ### R Flow

 `aliviateR` is an R package I've built to help automate my R workflow.
 It has functions that help to automate building R packages.
-Additionally, it has some functions to help create a tibble of filepaths organized by subject ID.
-This is really useful if you have data from each subject in separate objects and are loading multiple.
-This package is a work in progress and is only available as a development version.
+Additionally, it has some functions to calculate the Sørensen–Dice coefficient, help create a tibble of filepaths organized by subject ID, load all R objects in a folder organizing in a clean tibble format.
+While this package was created by me for me it can if you make R packages frequently or use similar data it may serve you as well.
+This package will forever be a work in progress but is available as a development version.
 For documentation see the package [GitHub](https://github.com/avalcarcel9/aliviateR) and [readme](https://github.com/avalcarcel9/aliviateR/blob/master/README.Rmd).

 To download run the following code: